Han chauvinism

-Han Chinese chauvinism is a political ideology that speaks out for the ethnic Han Chinese people and its uniqueness throughout human history.
-It differs from Chinese chauvinism, because it is only used in reference to people who are of Han Chinese ethnicity, the main ethnicity of China.
-Han chauvinists believe that the current influence from the West has downgraded the development of China's own cultural customs, and in response, it has become instrumental in leading the increasingly traditionalist movement, which was launched in 2001.
-Participants come together both online and in person in cities across China to revitalize their vision of the authentic “Great Han” and corresponding “real China” through traditional ethnic dress and Confucian ritual.
+Han chauvinism is the sentiment that Han Chinese culture and way of life are superior to others.
+Mao Zedong criticized Han chauvinism and the government of the People's Republic of China has opposed it.

 History

-Han Chinese nationalism has a historic root of being focused on the Han Chinese people, the dominant and oldest ethnic group in China.
-Han Chinese nationalism had been often used as a rallying force stemming the historical pride of Han Chinese people and the way it developed to become one of the world's earliest civilizations.

-Since the Han dynasty, ideas of Han Chinese nationalism has appeared when China started to adopt ethnic minorities, Han were called "Huaxia" at the time.
-The Han people called themselves "Han" since the Southern and Northern Dynasties to commemorate the Han Dynasty and then distinguish it from the Northern nomadic peoples.

 Mao Zedong first criticized Han chauvinism in 1938 and these criticisms continued throughout his rule.
 For example, Mao's 1956 speech On the Ten Major Relationships emphasizes the need to oppose Han chauvinism.

 The Chinese Communist Party (CCP)'s notions of China as a multicultural state have been subjected to criticism by the western media.
 Many policies have been made to give privileges to minority ethnicities, leading to legal inequality.

 CCP former leader Deng Xiaoping also criticized Han chauvinism.

 The current CCP general secretary Xi Jinping has officially criticized Han chauvinism.
-However, the Chinese Dream, a core concept of Xi is believed by some to have nationalistic dimensions.
+However, the Chinese Dream, a core concept of Xi is believed by some to have Han-centric dimensions.

 In ethnic relations

 Although the current Chinese government has largely attempted to promote the idea of a multiethnic nationalism instead of a singular ethnic nationalism, individuals have pointed about the lack of an agreed-upon definition of Chinese nationalism may have impacted on China's political decision with regard to other non-Han people and non-Chinese nations.